nashville-software-school/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 git config --global user.email "you@example.com"
 ```

-In the terminal, paste the following and add your name:
+In the terminal, paste the following and add your name (this is _not_ your Github username):

 ```sh
 git config --global user.name "Your Name"